FarronF/limerick-council-meetings/meetings/2017/12/05-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Special Meeting 'in committee' of the Municipal District of Adare-Rathkeale - 27th November 2017.md

 improving the economic position of Adare and County Limerick generally and the need

-to have regard to the interests of all of Adare.---
+to have regard to the interests of all of Adare.
+---
 3

 It was noted that a further design update for the full scheme would be available early in